1-800-460-5597 (US & Canada)

 The current, all-inclusive cost for the Master of Business Administration is $31,410.
 For detailed information about program costs, visit the Tuition Information page.

 MBA students who choose to enroll in one of the three concentrations (i.e., project management, finance, or organizational leadership) conduct a major research project, called the Independent Research Project, over the course of three semesters as a degree requirement.
 This project utilizes the student’s employer, or other approved organization (a multi-national corporation is preferred), as a case study, and builds upon foundational material presented in the program’s courses.
 Students have the opportunity to put theory into practice, and offer real solutions to business challenges.
 An executive summary of this project is presented in person during residency.

 MBA alumni are employed by organizations such as Boeing, Eaton Corporation, General Dynamics, IBM, Proctor & Gamble, Chevron, U.S. Department of Homeland Security, Bank of New York Mellon, Nationwide Insurance Company, Cigna, Deloitte Consulting, and Fidelity Investments.
 For more information, visit the MBA career outcomes page.

 Most MBA instructors hold PhDs, and a smaller number hold MBAs and other master’s degrees, from established universities.
 They must demonstrate a wide range of university/college-level teaching experience and solid, practical experience in business.
 To meet some of the featured program faculty, visit the MBA program page.

 Yes, the MBA program is designed to complement your day-to-day work schedule.

 Yes.
-In addition to the university’s regional accreditation, the MBA program is accredited by the Association of Collegiate Business Schools and Programs (ACBSP), which develops, promotes, and recognizes best practices that contribute to continuous improvement of business education.
+In addition to the university’s regional accreditation, the MBA program is accredited by the Accreditation Council Business Schools and Programs (ACBSP), which develops, promotes, and recognizes best practices that contribute to continuous improvement of business education.